 David first joined Trehy Ingold Neate in 2004 as a Graduate Surveyor.
 Following his registration in 2007, he began assisting director, Robert Polson before officially taking on the role of Survey Field Party Leader for the firm soon thereafter.
 This role required him to undertake the full spectrum of residential, commercial and industrial property surveys and subdivisions as well as oversee and coordinate the survey team.
 In 2011 David left TIN to pursue a role in Sydney before returning two years later to take on the role of Survey Manager.

-Since re-joining the firm, David has been responsible for the co-ordination of the surveying field teams and has continued to expand on his previous responsibilities.
+In 2017 David became one of the company directors, David is responsible for the co-ordination of the surveying field teams and has continued to expand on his previous responsibilities.
 In addition to his management duties, David enjoys maintaining an active involvement in the field, with assignments ranging from large-scale construction and subdivision work to survey work for individual residential clients.
 David believes it is important to maintain an active role on the ‘front line’ to stay grounded and in touch with clients, technological advancements and the work performed onsite.
 In fact he appreciates the fact that this is actively encouraged and practiced at TIN from the top down.

 Career highlights to date include detailed site survey work and project management at Riverside Park West Gosford, a premier business park development at the gateway to the Central Coast, and overseeing the site survey work for the major upgrade and expansion of Gosford Hospital.